alumet-dev/alumet/plugin-energy-estimation-tdp/README.md

 In the first version of the plugin, we consider only the TDP of the CPU.

- This plugin requires the cgroupv2 input plugin (k8s) as it needs the input measurements of cgroupsv2.
+ This plugin requires the cgroupv2 input plugin (k8s) as it needs the input measurements of cgroups v2.

 The estimation calculation is done using the following formula: